Advisory

 For research consortia

 Patient perspective on study design, recruitment, and what counts as outcomes worth measuring.
-The Ludwig Boltzmann work and the JMIR paper are examples of what this can produce.
+The Ludwig Boltzmann Patient in Residence work is an example of what this can produce.

 For government and policy